hsinhaoyu/sentence_transformer_exp/report/report.md

 ### Fine-tuning with the Matryoshka loss

-I performed an additional experiment, where the Matryoshka loss was used on top of the Multiple Negative Ranking loss, to preserve the relationships of the embeddings if the dimensionality of the pretrained model (384) was truncated 192, 96, and 48.
+I performed an additional experiment, where the Matryoshka loss was used on top of the Multiple Negative Ranking loss, to preserve the relationships of the embeddings if the dimensionality of the pretrained model (384) was truncated to 192, 96, and 48.

 ### Testing